 - And why is Ethereum much more important for all industries than it might seem at first glance?

-We talk about this not because of hype but because we have an extensive development experience in EVM compatible smart contracts for any purpose.
+We talk about this not because of hype but because we have extensive development experience in EVM-compatible smart contracts for any purpose.
 And we have already had a chance to practice all the incredible possibilities it gives.

-If the history of bitcoin's creation is still a mystery, the history of Ethereum is much more transparent.
+If the history of Bitcoin's creation is still a mystery, the history of Ethereum is much more transparent.
 Who created Ethereum?
-Who created Ethereum Virtual Machine?
+Who created the Ethereum Virtual Machine?
 Why was it created?

 The Ethereum network concept was proposed by Vitalik Buterin, a programmer and author from Canada.
 It involved expanding bitcoin's capabilities through the use of smart contracts.

 It is important to note that smart contracts themselves as an idea were proposed earlier by computer scientist and cryptographer Nick Szabo back in 1996.
 However, at that time, it was a little ahead of its time and did not have good tools for practical implementation.

 So Vitalik Buterin decided to combine blockchain technology and the idea of smart contracts, which gave birth to a new blockchain called Ethereum, Ether or ETH token, and EVM smart contract environment.